sapienzastudentsnetwork/tgroupsindexerbot/README.md

 3. Verify that python3 and python3-pip are correctly installed and functioning by running the `python3 -V` and `pip3 -V` commands respectively

-4. Open a terminal window or command prompt window and go to the local project directory using the `cd` command followed by the directory path (e.g. `cd "C:\Users\matypist\Downloads\sapienzastudentsbot"`)
+4. Open a terminal window or command prompt window and go to the local project root directory using the `cd` command followed by the directory path (e.g. `cd "C:\Users\matypist\Downloads\sapienzastudentsbot"`)

 5. Run the `pip install pipenv` command to install pipenv, a tool required to create and manage a virtual environment containing this project's dependencies and environment variables

-6. Run the `pipenv install` command to install all the dependencies required for this project (which, should you be interested, are specified in this project's Pipfile)
+6. Run the `pipenv install` command to install all the dependencies required for this project _(which, should you be interested, are specified in this project's Pipfile)_

-7. Create a file named `.env`, with the two following lines:
+7. Create a file named `.env` on the local project root directory, with the two following lines:
    ```
    TOKEN=(your TOKEN value without parentheses)
    DATABASE_URL=(your DATABASE_URL value without parentheses)
    ```

-   To define the environment variable values required to run the bot
+   To define the environment variable values required for the bot functioning

    _**N.B.:** replace the values with the ones you got in the ["Prerequisites" section](https://github.com/sapienzastudentsnetwork/sapienzastudentsbot#prerequisites)_

-### Run your bot instance
+### Run

 1. Open a terminal window or command prompt window and go to the project root directory using the `cd` command followed by the directory path (e.g. `cd "C:\Users\matypist\Downloads\sapienzastudentsbot"`)

 2. Run the `pipenv shell` command to activate this project's virtual environment (previously set up in the ["Set up a local running environment" section](https://github.com/sapienzastudentsnetwork/sapienzastudentsbot/blob/main/README.md#set-up-a-local-running-environment)) and load the environment variables

-3. Run the `python main.py` command to finally run the bot
+3. Run the `python main.py` command to finally run your bot instance

 4. Start a chat with your bot instance on Telegram finding it through the username that you had previously chosen, e.g. via https://telegram.me/(your_bot_instance_username)